Ambassadors

 Anna Hursey

 Anna Hursey is a Welsh table tennis player.
 She is thought to be the youngest person to represent Wales at senior level in any sport, having been aged just 10 when she competed for Wales in a European Championship qualification match against Kosovo in 2017.
-Anna competed at the 2018 Commonwealth Games in Gold Coast, Australia, and more recently, the 2022 Commonwealth Games in Birmingham, where she came third in the women's doubles event securing the Bronze Medal.

 "My table tennis journey started at five.
 I trained in Wales and China, becoming the under 18 champion in Wales at 9 years old.
 Progressing to make my Welsh senior debut at 10, took part in The Commonwealth Games at 11 years old, helping Wales reach the quarter finals of the team event.
-My 2nd Commonwealth Games culminated in me winning a bronze medal in the women’s doubles.
+My 2nd Commonwealth Games culminated in me winning a bronze medal in the women’s doubles."

 Aaron Mckibbin